ng-Classic/ng-classic/aio/content/guide/typescript-configuration.md

 Many libraries include definition files in their npm packages where both the TypeScript compiler and editors can find them.
-Angular Classicis one such library.
+Angular Classic is one such library.
-The `node_modules/@angular-classic/core/` folder of any Angular Classicapplication contains several `d.ts` files that describe parts of Angular.
+The `node_modules/@angular-classic/core/` folder of any Angular Classic application contains several `d.ts` files that describe parts of Angular.

 <div class="alert is-helpful">

 You don't need to do anything to get *typings* files for library packages that include `d.ts` files.
-Angular Classicpackages include them already.
+Angular Classic packages include them already.

 </div>